DabaoZhao/CS445-Spring-2020/README.txt

 #Steps to install Java on the system
 $ sudo add-apt-repository ppa:webupd8team/java
-$ sudo apt-get update
+$ sudo apt update
-$ sudo apt-get install oracle-java8-installer
+$ sudo apt install openjdk-8-jdk

 #Install maven to the system
-$ sudo apt-get install maven
+$ sudo apt install maven

 #Set maven and java path in the environment